Biden hopes Su's role in dockworker deal can sway Democratic holdouts to confirm her as labor chief – KION546

 “This is going to have a real positive impact on trade,” Biden said.
 “She’s shown she’s a true leader and I think she should be confirmed.”

-The International Longshore and Warehouse Union and the Pacific Maritime Association said Su played a key role in finalizing the deal.
-The U.S. Chamber of Commerce praised Su for “staying committed to the process and helping both parties reach this agreement.”
+Su’s role in finalizing the deal was touted by both the International Longshore and Warehouse Union and the Pacific Maritime Association.
+Senior White House officials were hopeful it could help address two of Su’s vulnerabilities among wavering senators: that she had minimal experience in negotiations between workers and management, and perceptions that she was anti-business.
+In addition to the maritime association, the U.S. Chamber of Commerce praised Su for “staying committed to the process and helping both parties reach this agreement.”

 White House officials hope her participation could sway Senate holdouts who had questioned her experience in negotiations between workers and management and wondered whether she was anti-business.